ravi688/PDV/README.md

 The source snippets would generate large number of key-value pairs with keys being tuple of inputs and value being tuple of outputs.
 This data needs to be displayed in an elegant graphical way, which is done by Desktop Client software (based on [SGE](https://github.com/ravi688/VulkanRenderer)).
 This client software fetches data from the database and plots them on the screen in 3D or 2D, based on the type of data.
 Additionally, it can also perform gradient descend to select the most suitable algorithm or data structure and input values!

+### TODO
+- [ ] Refactor the pdv_host.py to first fetch ip addreses of all the NICs on the host device and then search for pdv clients
+- [ ] If --ipa_file has non-null value, then use this as a .json file to parse it and get the ip addresses of pdv clients from there only
+- [ ] After ack, send the file supplied via --file argument to pdv clients, that should be as soon as a pdv client is found
+- [ ] Maintain a pdv clients status register in pdv_host, pdv_host would instantiate threads to listen for status updates for each pdv client
+- [ ] Once pdv host has sent the file to all the found pdv clients, it must wait on every pdv client to finish, if any pdv client reports errorneous status then display it but let others finish
+- [ ] Create a standalone C (C++ compatible) header file to provide set of minimal and easy to use functions to generate an .xml file containing performance metrics data
+- [ ] In pdv_client.py, it should invoke gcc (if file received has .c extension) or g++ (it has .cpp extension) to compile the source into an executable and run it to generate .xml file
+- [ ] After .xml file is generated, it should be send back to pdv host as response
+- [ ] On pdv host side, it would receive .xml files from all the pdv clients (if success), and add entries to the centralized database by parsing the xml file.